n1r7/compliance/README.md

 ### Compliance as an information hub

 Compliance is binary – Novi is either compliant or it is not.
 The effectiveness of all compliance systems is dependent on having access to all pertinent information.
-Thus, compliance is a solvable information problem.
+Compliance is a solvable information problem.

 Centralized data makes compliance surveillance more effective.
 Anti-money laundering compliance comprises three concepts:
 1. Who do I do business with?